jpetrie/fetch-dependency/README.md

 - `OUT_BINARY_DIR <out-var>` The name of a variable that will be set the absolute path to the dependency's binary tree.

 ### FETCH_DEPENDENCY_DEFAULT_ROOT
-A variable that holds the default root directory for fetched dependencies.
+Defines the default root directory for fetched dependencies.
 It is initially undefined, which causes `fetch_dependency()` to fall back to storing dependencies underneath `${CMAKE_BINARY_DIR}/External/`.

+### FETCH_DEPENDENCY_PACKAGES
+Stores the set of package directories fetched by the project (and all of its dependencies, recursively) so far.